Seizing opportunities, understanding boundaries

 Global Mobility | A legal & tax journey for private clients

 Our “Global mobility – A legal & tax journey for private clients” series is highly relevant for many of our clients.
 In highlighting essential tax and legal aspects, we examine what’s important for family-owned businesses and private clients when it comes to relocating from or to Germany.
-One Monday each month, leading experts in various fields assess and analyze country-specific features in discussion with local law firms.

 Moving to a non-EU country